itujono/actioneer-local/README.md

 [IMAGE_HERE: Finance dashboard showing expense tracking and analytics]

-### ✈️ Travel & Booking
+### ✈️ Travel & Promotional Emails

 Imagine when you receive an email about "75% off hotels in NYC this weekend" or "Flash sale: flights to Tokyo starting at $299," and instead of letting these deals get buried in your inbox, Actioneer automatically captures and organizes them into your travel dashboard—no manual sorting, no forgotten deals, no effort required.
 Now you can easily browse all the amazing travel deals you've received, compare destinations, and never miss out on that perfect vacation opportunity again, all while the heavy lifting happens completely behind the scenes.

 **What it handles:**

-- Flight confirmations and boarding passes
+- Travel promotional emails and deals
-- Hotel reservations and accommodation bookings
+- Destination-specific travel offers
-- Travel attraction and tour bookings
+- Flight and hotel sale notifications
-- Transportation and car rental confirmations
+- Travel inspiration and deal alerts
-- Travel-related receipts and itineraries
+- Tourism board promotional content

 **What you get:**

-- Centralized travel email dashboard with date organization
+- Centralized travel promotional email dashboard with date organization
 - Smart destination extraction and formatting
 - Travel recommendation engine powered by real-time data
-- Hotel and attraction comparisons with pricing
+- Hotel and attraction comparisons with pricing insights
-- Trip planning assistance with AI-powered suggestions
+- Trip planning assistance with AI-powered destination suggestions
-- Calendar integration for travel dates
+- Quick access to travel deals and promotional offers

 [IMAGE_HERE: Travel dashboard showing trip organization and recommendations]